Adapting the brood frame

 Introducing the Queen

-The next day at 6 pm the queen was found and sealed in the Jenter cage.
+The next day at 6 pm the queen mother was found and sealed in the Jenter cage.

 (It is important that there are no workers in the cage otherwise the queen could be attacked and killed.
 It is difficult to understand why the workers would want to attack their own queen but this has been learnt by experience.)